Assisted Living for Seniors with Disabilities

 Alternatives to Assisted Living for Seniors with Disabilities

 Assisted living isn’t right for everyone, especially if you have involved family caregivers living near your current home.
-Let’s take a look at two alternatives to assisted living that may make aging in place easier and more affordable.
+Let’s look at two alternatives to assisted living that may make aging in place easier and more affordable.

 Using Assistive Devices to Increase Independence